studierlangsam/webseite/README.md

 # studierlangsam.de Website

 This website is written using [Pug](https://pugjs.org/api/getting-started.html), a template language.
 Styling is done in [SCSS](http://sass-lang.com/).
 The site can be built using [gulp](http://gulpjs.com/).

 ## Getting started

 To build the page, you need to install Node JS.
 See [the official download page](https://nodejs.org/en/download/) for Windows and Mac and the [official documentation for package managers](https://nodejs.org/en/download/package-manager/) for Linux distributions.

 Then you can install all dependencies by running `npm install` from the project folder.

-Aditionally, you’ll need to install [`graphicsmagick`](http://www.graphicsmagick.org/) and [`imagemagick`](https://www.imagemagick.org/script/index.php).
+Additionally, you’ll need to install [`graphicsmagick`](http://www.graphicsmagick.org/) and [`imagemagick`](https://www.imagemagick.org/script/index.php).
 For more information about that, see [`gulp-image-resize`](https://www.npmjs.com/package/gulp-image-resize).
 On Debian, run:

 ```
 sudo apt install imagemagick graphicsmagick